A Multi-modal Deformable Land-air Robot for Complex Environments: Design Concepts and Analysis

-The trade-off between battery weight and flight duration is one of the most challenging aspects of the robot design process.
+Due to redundant structures and actuators' weight, the trade-off between battery weight and flight duration is one of the most challenging aspects of the land-air robot design process.
 We first evaluated flight duration using battery capacity and electrical current modeling for the motor/propeller system.
-The relationship between the Li-polymer battery's charge capacity and its mass is typically considered to be linear.
 We compared three different brands of batteries and obtained linear models using data fitting, as shown in Fig. \ref{flight duration modeling}(a).
 The maximum propeller size is fixed as 26 inch, we tentatively selected four power train configurations for use as assessment samples, with brushless motors (T-Motor) varying from 135$\sim$170 KV.
 Corresponding data combinations were then fitted into mappings, including variations in measured current and propulsion efficiency with thrust.
-All data are open-access and available on the T-Motor website at \url{https://uav-cn.tmotor.com/}.
 As shown in Fig. \ref{flight duration modeling}(b), the MN805S-170KV model can provide a large thrust range covering the expected region, with a relatively high propulsion efficiency that facilitates a higher energy efficiency for the entire power train.

 The flight duration $t$ can be estimated as follows:

 where $w$ and $m$ denote the energy density and mass of the battery, respectively, $\kappa$ represents the number of motors in the multi-copter (a constant), $V$ is the nominal motor voltage, $I$ is the instantaneous current, and $P$ is the total power, consisting of power consumed by avionics systems, sensing devices, and deformations.
 Onboard power consumption can be calculated from the rated power and the mass of the robot.
 We set the calculated power rating to the output power when the robot hovering and was treated as a constant.
 Hovering thrust generated by the motors at rated power should be greater than or equal to the robot's weight.
 Thus, we can assume the hovering thrust is approximately equal to the combined weight of these modules: